AriFordsham/GHCWiki/proposal/native-cpp.md

   As system-`cpp` is designed to handle mostly C-code, it conflicts with Haskell's tokenization/syntax, specifically:
   Haskell-multi-line string literals can't be used anymore with `-XCPP` (c.f. [ SO Question](http://stackoverflow.com/questions/2549167/cpp-extension-and-multiline-literals-in-haskell) and/or [\#10230](https://gitlab.haskell.org//ghc/ghc/issues/10230))
   Haddock comments get mangled as system-`cpp` isn't aware of Haskell comments system-`cpp` may get confused about "unterminated" `'`s even though in Haskell they are not always used for quoting character literals.
-As a practical example from the [ int-cast](http://hackage.haskell.org/package/int-cast) package, in the following code
+For example, Haskell allows variable names like `x'` or even `x'y`.
+Another practical example from the [ int-cast](http://hackage.haskell.org/package/int-cast) package, in the following code
   \#if defined(WORD_SIZE_IN_BITS)typeinstanceIntBaseTypeInt='FixedIntTagWORD_SIZE_IN_BITStypeinstanceIntBaseTypeWord='FixedWordTagWORD_SIZE_IN_BITS\#else\#errorCannot determine bit-size of'Int'/'Word'type\#endif
   GNU `cpp` fails to macro-expand `WORD_SIZE_IN_BITS` due to the unterminated `'`-quote Valid Haskell operators such as `/*`, `*/` or `//` are misinterpreted by system-`cpp` as comment-starters